-This Santa Fe Chicken recipe is loaded with black beans, corn, Ro-tel tomatoes, southwest spices, and melty Tex-Mex cheese.
+This Santa Fe Chicken recipe is loaded with black beans, corn, Ro-tel tomatoes, southwest spices, and melty cheese.
 It's ready in 30 minutes and great for hungry families!

 You may also enjoy this flavorful Creamy Southwest Chicken recipe next.

 This skillet recipe comes together quickly, and the beans and cheese make it hearty and filling.

 I wanted this recipe to be fuss-free and use simple everyday ingredients.
 You start by pan-frying the chicken, take it out of the pan briefly to make the sauce, and then add it back in, top with cheese, and finish it up in the oven.
 So easy!

 Recipe notes & tips:

 - Original Rotel is fairly spicy, so use the mild version if that's an issue for you.